-Balconies are a great opportunity to let your creativity reign.
+Balconies are a great opportunity to let your creativity blossom.
 A little prep will go a long way in selecting the best balcony plants for your garden oasis.
 From flowers, herbs, and vegetables, to fruits trees, balconies offer plenty of gardening potential.

 No two balconies are exactly alike so get to know your space before running out to the garden store.
 Spend a day making notes about where the light hits, how long it stays, and any periods of shade.
 Note the direction that your balcony faces.
 These observations will help you pick the best balcony plants and planters that will work best for you.